google/latency-benchmark/README.md

 ## TODO

-* Improve the styling and presentation of the test pages and add more explanation about what each test is doing.
 * Embed the test HTML/JS into the executable for release builds for easier distribution.
-* Windows has a partial implementation of a "reference window" which implements the tests in pure C++ to establish a lower bound on what kind of latency is possible to achieve.
-(See the open_native_reference_window function.)
-This should be integrated into the main test page and implemented on the other platforms too.
+* Allow canceling the test with the Esc key.
+* Disable mouse and keyboard input during the test to avoid interference.
+* Hide the mouse cursor during the test.
-* Defend against non-test webpages making XMLHttpRequests to the server (a possible security issue, since the screenshotting code isn't security audited).
+* Defend against non-test webpages making XMLHttpRequests to the server (a possible security issue, since the server code isn't security audited).
-* Clean up latency-benchmark.html and latency-benchmark.js.
-Separate the JavaScript into more files.
 * Find a way to share constants like the test timeout between JS and C.
+* Test more possible causes of jank:
+    * audio/video loading
+    * plugins
+    * JavaScript parsing
+    * GC
+    * Web Worker JavaScript parsing/execution
+    * GC in a worker
+    * HTML parsing
+    * CSS parsing
+    * layout
+    * DNS resolution
+    * window resizing
+    * image resizing
+    * XHR starting/ending
-* Test more causes of jank: audio/video loading, plugins, JS parsing, JS execution, GC, worker GC, worker JS parsing/execution, HTML parsing, CSS parsing, layout, DNS resolution, window resizing, image resizing, XHR starting/ending, plus all of the above in an iframe or popup.
+    * All of the above in an iframe or popup.
-* IE9 doesn't support typed arrays; support it anyway using a polyfill for typed arrays.
-* Support Windows Vista.
-Look into IE7/8 support with a polyfill for 2D canvas.